zenhob/modelfactory/README.txt

 Named factories do not inherit anything from the default, so you'll still need to provide enough to data to allow the creation of valid objects.

-=== A Note About Defaults

-The purpose of default values is to generate valid instances, not to serve as replacements for fixture data.
-When writing tests that use factory-generated objects, it's important never to depend on default values in your test assertions.
-If you depend on defaults in your tests they become more fragile and the intention is harder to discern.
-Alway override values you care about when using factory objects.

 == Installing ModelFactory